 The disk usage on your startup disk does not reflect the amount of data that needs to be backed up; disk usage on the destination should be lower than disk usage on the source after making an initial backup of your startup disk.
 Special filesystem devices (e.g. filesystem snapshots) and some macOS service data either cannot or should not be copied to another volume.
 CCC automatically excludes these items to avoid problems while booting from the backup and to avoid unnecessary disk usage.
 That list of exclusions is documented here: Some files and folders are automatically excluded from a backup task.

-CCC doesn't copy virtual memory or the Trash
+CCC doesn't copy virtual memory, Trash, nor snapshots